 Schedule all your doctor's and dentist's check-ups at home before you leave.
-Medical and dental care in the U.S. is excellent, but it makes sense to take care of anything you need before you arrive.
-Dental care in the U.S. is quite expensive.
-While it is possible to purchase a student discount plan, it does not cover all dental procedures 100%.
+Medical and dental care in the U.S. is excellent, but it makes sense to take care of anything you need before you arrive so that you have one less thing to worry about.

 Prescription medications should be in their original containers with the doctor's prescription printed on the container.
 It is advised that you travel with no more than personal use quantities, a rule of thumb is no more than a 90 days supply.
 If your medications or devices are not in their original containers, you must have a copy of your prescription with you or a letter from your doctor.
 A valid prescription or doctors note is required on all medication entering the U.S.

-All students must comply with the University's immunization requirements If you are a student or if you have children who will attend school or daycare in Connecticut, you must show proof of immunization.
-Bring with you proof of immunizations and full medical records.
+All students must comply with the University's vaccination requirements.
+If you are a student or if you have children who will attend school or daycare in Connecticut, you must show proof of immunization.
+Bring with you proof of immunizations and your full medical records.
 View the forms for vaccinations and physical exam here.

 It is advisable to carry traveler's insurance if your home insurance will not cover the expenses of emergency medical care while you travel and during your first few days at Yale.
 Yale Health Plan coverage for new students begins on the day of the opening of dormitories.